 Instead, it should be an ongoing dialogue so you can help them best distribute their wealth in line with their wishes.

-Black, who helped care for both her mother and father before their deaths in 2018 and 2021, respectively, has worked with many clients to help their parents leave a financial legacy during her 25-plus-year career.
+Black, who helped care for both her mother and father before they died in 2018 and 2021, respectively, has worked with many clients to help their parents leave a financial legacy during her 25-plus-year career.

 She says while it can be emotionally challenging, there are some steps caregivers can take to make the process smoother.